ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

    you can start new business lines from scratch quickly with the right tools.

-1. Innovation becomes cheap.
+1. Making innovation cheaper.
 As a side effect of the previous point, microservices enable to quickly prototype new ideas because you can start new business lines from scratch quickly with the right tools.